droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-system-status/index.md

 ## Parameters {#parameters}

 `--pretty`
-: Output result as a pretty print JSON.
+: Output result as a pretty printed JSON.

 `--host=NAME`
 : Host name of the engine node.